Common Name: tazetta daffodil

 Tolerate: Rabbit, Deer, Drought

-A tazetta narcissus (Division VIII).
+'Minnow' is a tazetta narcissus (Division VIII).
 This miniature daffodil rises to only 6-8" tall and features 3-5 fragrant flowers with creamy white petals and buttercup-yellow cups per scape.
 Bulbs are easily grown, multiply rapidly and can be left undisturbed for a number of years.